sofiakali/frontend-cookbook/pages/PagingImplementation.md

 ## Conclusion

 Here we are, that's all you need to quickly implement pagination by using _Redux_, _React router_ and `routeDependencies` enhancer.
-Remember that implementation is slightly simplified for purpose of this recipe so if you fell it could be programmed better, don't hesitate and adjust it as you need.
+Remember that implementation is slightly simplified for purpose of this recipe so if you feel it could be programmed better, don't hesitate and adjust it as you need.

 ### Extending with search